DCElfving/DCElfving.github.io/_projects/02-AIteaching.md

 ---
-title: 'My AI Co-Teacher'
+title: 'Teaching & AI'
-subtitle: 'Teaching creative coding with chatGPT'
+subtitle: 'Creative coding with chatGPT'
 description: 'A brief account of what happens when chatGPT 4 is released in the middle of your Interaction Design class.'
 featured_image: '/images/AIteaching/AIteaching_hero.png'
 ---
-ChatGPT launched amid the Ides of March, 2023.
-Right in the middle of my Spring semester teaching at the California College of the Arts.
+ChatGPT launched during the Ides of March, 2023.
+Right in the middle of my Spring semester at the California College of the Arts.
 I was eager to share it with my class – could I help Interaction Design students realize a gesture based interface?

 I was honored to sum up the whole experience in 5 minutes at the Long Now Ignite talks: